kcp-dev/kcp/contrib/tilt/README.md

 # TILT

-Tilt setup for KCP development.
+Tilt setup for kcp development.
-The benefit of using Tilt here is that it can be used to build and deploy the KCP automatically when code changes are detected.
+The benefit of using Tilt here is that it can be used to build and deploy the kcp automatically when code changes are detected.
 It also provides tools like Prometheus, Grafana, Loki and port forwarding into local machines for debugging.
 It uses a helm chart as a base and injects locally built images into kind cluster